celoyd/wheather/README.md

-# 2. Split them into strips.
+# 2. Split them into strips

 Okay, this is the really, really gross part.
 The script called slicey.sh has a bunch of hardcoded numbers to, as it is now, split 1024 by 1024 images into eight 1024 by 128 images.
 It does this by taking a given image and throwing it at jpegtran 8 times in a row.
 My hope is that JPEG decoding is so optimized, and the disk cache is smart enough, that this isn't very slow.
 My hope is false.
 This is dumb.